codestate-cs/code-state-ide/docs/TREE_VIEW_FIXES.md

 - Enhanced error messages with stack traces for better debugging

 #### Enhanced Data Loading Methods
-- Added availability checks for `ListSessions` and `GetScripts` classes from codestate-core
+- Added availability checks for `ListSessions` and `GetScripts` classes from @codestate/core
 - Improved error logging in `getAllSessions()` and `getAllScripts()` methods
 - Added detailed result logging to track success/failure of core library calls